DonBerge/CharlaComplementos2/charla.md

 -- Accion de la coálgebra
 c :: a -> Either A a
-c = if some_condition
+c x = if some_condition
         then Left value_of_type_A --- termina la recursión else Right next_iteration_value --- continua la recursión

 -- La acción del álgebra simplemente retorna el valor de tipo A a :: Either A A -> A